 Planning a gap year is as mind-boggling as it is exciting.
 With such a huge world out there to explore and a million and one opportunities to seize, there’s always the worry that you’re not going to make the most of your time away.
 Spending extra days in one place means fewer days in a new and different one.
 Comparing notes with travelers you meet along the way may even lead to a severe case of travel envy.

-Your gap year is a prime opportunity to learn new skills since it's a chance to try anything and everything that you want but have never had time to do before.
-Here is some inspiration:
+Your gap year is a prime opportunity to learn new skills since it's a chance to try anything and everything that you want, but have never had time to do before.
+Get inspired with some of these ideas:

 1. Get your PADI Open Water certificate.